Headway: What You Need To Know (Complete Review)

 Headway Pricing

 You don’t get a much better price than FREE, but keep in mind you are getting exactly what you pay for.
-Headway is only a billing service, all your other practice needs such as continuing education, referrals/marketing, really are better severed on other platforms.
+Headway is only a billing service; all your other practice needs, such as continuing education, referrals/marketing, really are better served on other platforms.

 Related Post: What is SEO?
 How To Leverage SEO In Your Therapy Practice Marketing Strategy